 Think you’re doing yourself a favor by choosing sugarless gum?
-Chew on the chart below, which is based on a host of recent peer-reviewed studies that suggest what you choose to chomp may not be as harmless as advertised.
+Chew on the information below, which is based on a host of recent peer-reviewed studies that suggest what you choose to chomp may not be as harmless as advertised.
 And if fresh breath is what you crave, think about getting your fix with a cup of green tea.
 A 2008 study at the University of British Columbia in Vancouver found that the healthy polyphenols in green tea kill the bacteria in saliva that cause bad breath.
 Gum does not.

 The Hype: “Chewing sugarless gum is a harmless stress reliever.”